oracle/learning-library/data-management-library/autonomous-database/dedicated/adb-adg/content.md

 Disabling Autonomous Data Guard terminates the standby database.
 If you later enable Autonomous Data Guard, the system creates a new standby database.

 ## Want to Learn More?
 For more information about Standby Databases, see the documentation  [About Standby Databases](https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/user/autonomous-data-guard-about.html#GUID-045AD017-8120-4BDC-AF58-7430FFE28D2B).
+To use OCI REST APIs to enable and use Autonomous Data Guard, See [Use the API](https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/user/autonomous-data-guard-api.html#GUID-3E4C0FA6-DE04-4F7F-A7AF-4C270870DCFF).

 ## Acknowledgements
 * Authors - Vandanadevi Rajamani, Database User Assistance; Nilay Panchal, ADB Product Management